gacela-project/gacela-project.com/content/about-gacela/_index.md

 The Factory class creates the classes of your logic and its dependencies.
 They are provided to the Facade.
 It's a layer between the user and your domain.

+> It resolves the intra-dependencies of your module's classes.

 ## Dependency Provider

-The communication between different modules it's done via their Facades because they are the main entry point of a module.
+The communication between different modules it's done via their Facades because they are the entry point of a module.
 The main difference between Factories and Dependency Providers is that Factories are responsible for in-module dependencies, while Dependency Providers are responsible for module-to-module dependencies.

+> It resolves the extra-dependencies of your module.

 ## Config